 - Exam date and time

-Paper 1 of JEE Main 2018 will be held for candidates seeking admission in B.E/B.Tech courses of the NITs, IIITs, GFTIs and other participating institutes.
-It is also an eligibility test for JEE Advanced (held for admission to the IITs).
-Whereas, candidates interested in B.Arch/B.Planning courses have to appear in Paper 2.
-Candidates can apply for either or both the papers as per their interest.
-The total duration for each paper is 3 hours.
-The overall structure of paper 1 and paper 2 of JEE Main is as given below:
+For admission into B.E/B.Tech courses of the NITs, IIITs, GFTIs and other participating institutes, candidates have to appear in JEE Main Paper 1.
+The top 2 lakh (approx) candidates qualifying JEE Main paper 1 will be shortlisted to appear for JEE Advanced (held for admission to the IITs).
+While candidates interested in B.Arch/B.Planning courses have to appear in JEE Main Paper 2.
+The total duration to complete each paper is 3 hours.
+The overall structure of JEE Main 2018 paper 1 and paper 2 is given below in the tables:

 JEE Main Exam Pattern 2018 – Paper 1